 - the rivalry in the industry

 The wording of each of these is important.
-For instance its the threat of a new market entrant that will determine how that force affects your ability to make profits in a particular industry, I think of it as a kind of Nash Equilibrium.
-For extra points you can use this model to help you to determine where value creation opportunities are for your clients and then position yourself to make best use to exploit them.
+For instance, it’s the threat of a new market entrant that will determine how that force affects your ability to make profits in a particular industry, I think of it as a kind of Nash Equilibrium.
+For extra points, you can use this model to help you to determine where value creation opportunities are for your clients and then position yourself to make best use to exploit them.

-Using this model you’ll be able to ask yourself profound questions such as ‘what does the bargaining powers of suppliers look like in our industry?’ and ‘are there any opportunities for our clients to backward integrate?’.
+Using this model you’ll be able to ask yourself profound questions such as ‘what does the bargaining powers of suppliers look like in our industry?’ and ‘are there any opportunities for our clients to backwards integrate?’.
 You’ll then be able to develop strategies to best defend or even maximise your position.

 Your company is complicated.
-I know that, I have one as well.
+I know that I have one as well.
 I don’t have any magic answer apart from saying that you need to stop working in it (you don’t take all that risk so you have a day job right!?) and start working on it.
 Easy to say, difficult to do.
 To help here are a couple of concepts.

 Disrupting your own Model.
 I won’t go into what disruptive innovation here, if you don’t know what it is here’s Clay Christensen explaining it.
 Once you understand this model you’ll notice it happening in our industry and you’ll be able to predict who will win when two companies go head to head for a particular market segment.

 Build your Brand.
 You might think that you don;t have a brand, you do.
 Everything you do is branding and a reputation of 20 years can be destroyed in a day.
 Its often this reputation that your customers use to decide who to purchase from, there is a lot of research to suggest that this decision is sub-conscious and then backwards justified (especially with large ticket or luxury items).